shubhra13/FinTech/caseStudy/README.md

 ### `Its unfair advantage over the competitors`

 They were the first one to offer the unique model of spare change micro-investing as a mobile-first platform, targeting Gen Z, and millennials.
-So, they have a first mover advantage and associated high customer cost of switching for their competitors as a barrier to entry.
+So, they have a first mover advantage.
+For the competitors associated high customer cost of switching is a barrier to entry.
 They are expanding to other countries like Australia.
 As they are well funded they are beginning to acquire smaller same niche players like Vault.